idealparable/BibleQ/DidLazarusWriteJohn.md

 This rule about how "all"-language works in Hebrew language culture (including when expressed in Greek) is part of why we know Jesus had no beginning.

-This is contary to a popular Unitarian view (of some variants I've seen, though some seem to vary on this) that Jesus was simply the first created being, otherwise very similar to the Trinitarian view but just as a lesser being, like a super-angel.
+This is contary to a popular Unitarian view (of some variants I've seen) that Jesus was simply the first created being, otherwise very similar to the Trinitarian view but just as a lesser being, like a super-angel.

 Since we're focusing on John here, let's just restrict this to the early examples there.